 apo + gen. "-" - from.
 Expressing separation, "[you are turning] away from."

-eiV + acc. "[and are turning] to" - to.
+eiV + acc. "and are turning to" - to.
 Probably, having deserted ..... they have gone over into ....
-The verb "are turning" has been supplied.
+The verb "are turning" is supplied.
 "I am amazed at you for ..... and for your readiness to go over to a different gospel", Cassirer.

-eJteron pro. "a different [gospel]" - another [gospel].
+eJteron pro. "a different" - another, different.
 Pronoun as an adjective limiting "gospel".
 The gospel adopted by the nomist (law-bound) Galatian believers is a gospel of another kind.
-Central to Galatians is "the truth of the gospel", 2:5, 14, a truth distorted by the Judaizers by their sanctification through obedience teachings.
+Central to Galatians is "the truth of the gospel", 2:5, 14, a truth distorted by the Judaizers and their sanctification-by-obedience teachings.

 euaggelion (on) "gospel" - important message.
 The word meaning "important message", as in the sense of a message carried from a battlefront, serves as a short-hand word for the divine message concerning the fulfilment of the Abrahamic covenant in Christ - "the time is fulfilled, the kingdom of God is at hand / near / upon us."

 o} ouk estin "which is really no gospel at all" - which is not.
 The clause serves as a corrective - there is only one gospel, so the message of the Judaizers is no gospel.
 "There is really only one true message", CEV.